nus-cs2113-AY2122S2/tp/docs/team/yuhaochua.md

 # Yu Hao - Project Portfolio Page

 ## Overview
-EquipmentManager is a Command Line Interface application to help with keeping track of equipment details (e.g. current user, quantity, cost, warranty duration, purchase date) for an AV club.
+EquipmentManager is a Command Line Interface application to help with keeping track of equipment details (serial number, name,  quantity, cost, vendor, purchase date) for an AV club.
 It provides a clean and fast way to manage the inventory as compared to “traditional” methods such as an Excel spreadsheet.

 ## Summary of Contributions